 - Establish ability to build informational tools with Dagger graph information - as mentioned above the IDE and Gradle plugins work together with shared knowledge to provide UX improvements.
-This can be easily extended to build additional tools (like linking
+This can be easily extended to build additional tools (

 - Easy to use visualization - Scabbard aims to be simple to setup and tries to abstract away the internal implementation details involved in graph generation

 - Readable Graph information - it is very easy to end up in complicated graph diagrams which is technically correct but hard to decipher due to their complexity especially in large projects like Grab’s.
 To tackle this, Scabbard splits the graph by

 - Opionated strucure - internal dagger representation can be inferred and represented in many different ways, Scabbard aims to start with a base representation and evolve it based on community feedback.